-Atelier Ten have been commissioned by the Artisan Group to develop a performance specification for the building services design at the Warriston Road site.
+Atelier Ten was commissioned by the Artisan Group to develop a performance specification for the building services design at the Warriston Road site.

 The development, formerly housing a B&Q Store, includes a common below ground car park covered with a raised podium slab deck with four separately massed residential apartment buildings above.
-The density of the site as well as the proximity to local residences on both the east and west elevations has required early modelling and simulation of daylighting to ensure a health y, well-lit internal environment is maintained in the new properties with minimal impact on the existing, neighbouring properties.
+The density of the site as well as the proximity to local residences on both the east and west elevations required early modelling and simulation of daylighting to ensure a healthy, well-lit internal environment in the new properties with minimal impact on the existing, neighbouring properties.

-The electrical supply shall be fed from a new 1MVA substation to a switchboard located within the basement.
-All landlords metering will be linked back to the switchboard and tenant supplies shall be managed through a utility distribution board strategy internally within the risers.
+The electrical supply is fed from a new 1MVA substation to a switchboard located within the basement.
+All landlords metering are linked back to the switchboard and tenant supplies are managed through a utility distribution board strategy internally within the risers.

-All lighting will be LED throughout and lighting controls will ensure that common areas such as car parking and corridors are set back to a low light level when not occupied.
-Minimising light pollution is key for the development due to the proximity to the Water of Leith and the sensitivity of the bat population to artificial light.
-Early design has been undertaken to carefully locate external fittings to minimize light spill away from the area served.
+All lighting is LED throughout and lighting controls ensure that common areas such as car parking and corridors are set back to a low light level when not occupied.
+Minimising light pollution was key for the development due to the proximity to the Water of Leith and the sensitivity of the bat population to artificial light.
+Early design was undertaken to carefully locate external fittings to minimize light spill away from the area served.